Understanding Jig & Fixture Design, Construction, and Equipment

 Welding Fixtures

 All basic workholding principles should be applied to fixtures used for welding operations.
-The major differences between most welding fixtures and machining fixtures are the locational tolerances and clamping methods.
-With welding fixtures, weight is often a problem.
-Many times a fixture is made up of welded sections.
+The major differences between most welding and machining fixtures are the locational tolerances and clamping methods.
+Weight is often a problem with welding fixtures, and in many cases, the fixture is made up of welded sections.

 The clamps for welding fixtures are often toggle clamps.
-These clamps offer the best combination of design flexibility, holding capacity, and operational speed.
-In addition, since most toggle clamps move completely clear of the work area when opened, loading and unloading operations are also simplified.
-Although the clamps may be attached with a screw, in many instances toggle clamps are welded directly to the fixture body.
+These clamps offer the best combination of design flexibility, holding capacity, and operational speed, and since most toggle clamps move completely clear of the work area when opened, loading and unloading operations are also simplified.
+Although the clamps may be attached with a screw, toggle clamps are often welded directly to the fixture body.

-A few important considerations to keep in mind when building a welding fixture are as follows:
+A few important considerations to keep in mind when building a welding fixture include the following:

 • Always construct the fixture so that the parts to be welded can be loaded only in the correct orientation.

-• Supports are needed underneath clamps to prevent distortion.
+• Use supports underneath clamps to prevent distortion.

-• Locators and supports must be positioned so any workpiece distortion caused by welding heat loosens, rather than tightens, the workpiece in the fixture.
+• Position locators and supports so that any workpiece distortion caused by welding heat loosens, rather than tightens, the workpiece in the fixture.

-• All areas to be welded must be easily accessible.
+• Ensure all areas to be welded are easily accessible.

-• When possible, welding should be done on a flat, horizontal plane.
+• When possible, complete welding on a flat, horizontal plane.

-• To minimize warping of the workpiece, provisions to dissipate excess heat must be included in the design.
+• To minimize warping of the workpiece, include provisions to dissipate excess heat in the design.

-• As many operations as possible should be performed before the workpiece is removed or repositioned.
+• Perform as many operations as possible before the workpiece is removed or repositioned.

-• Large or heavy loads should be completely supported, and provisions for lifting the jig with a hoist must be included.
+• Ensure large or heavy loads are entirely supported, and provisions for lifting the jig with a hoist are included.

 Lifting Columns

-The manipulation of odd shaped, heavy, and/or bulky items for welding, inspection, or assembly can lead to operator fatigue, mistakes and injuries.
+The manipulation of odd-shaped, heavy, or bulky items for welding, inspection, or assembly can lead to operator fatigue, mistakes and injuries.
 Manual/hydraulic lifting columns can eliminate these conditions while simplifying the performance of these tasks.
-Available in lifting capacities from 225 to 1,350 pounds, these columns are easily raised or lowered by pumping a foot pedal, or releasing pressure to position the work at the optimum level for ease and accuracy.
-See Figure 4-56.
+Available in lifting capacities from 225 to 1,350 pounds, these columns are easily raised or lowered by pumping a foot pedal or releasing pressure to position the workpiece at the ideal level for ease and accuracy.

 Figure 4-56.
-Lifting columns are used to easily raise and lower a fixture for convenient access.
+Lifting columns are used to raise and lower a fixture quickly.

-Rotating modules are also available for these columns to allow rotation of the workpiece in either the horizontal or vertical axis.
-They are available as free rotating modules, or with locks operated either by hand or foot pedal.
-See Figure 4-57.
+Rotating modules are also available for these columns to allow workpiece rotation on horizontal or vertical axes.
+They are available as free rotating modules or with hand or foot pedal locks.

 Figure 4-57.
-Rotating modules allow easily turning a large fixture for convenient access.
+Rotating modules allow for easy turning of a large fixture for convenient access.

 Inspection Fixtures